I’m not sure what’s up with me lately. I’ve felt tired and anxious, with a fluttering heartbeat and a semi-constant sense of dread.

 She mentioned a short list of issues some people have experienced while taking Prozac, weight loss being one of them.
 “But you’re unlikely to experience any of those with such a low dose.”

-I crossed my arms on the soft flesh of my new middle aged middle and smiled.”Oh good,” I heard myself say, pretty convincingly.
+I crossed my arms on the soft flesh of my new middle aged gut and smiled.”Oh good,” I heard myself say, almost convincingly.

-My goal was to get out of the office, get to the drugstore and right away take one of my new pills so that I could be a new person by tomorrow.
+My plan was to get the prescription filled and start taking my dolls right away so that I could be a new person by tomorrow.
 Why wait?
 My husband and kids would thank me!
 No more lectures about

 Exactly How I Would Like the Bread Package Sealed Please.